gitworkflows/devpod/operations/observability/mixins/README.md

 ## Folders and Teams

-Folders are organized following Gitpod as an organization, while also adding an extra folder for dashboards and alerts that involves multiple teams (Good place for broad overviews and SLOs):
+Folders are organized following Devpod as an organization, while also adding an extra folder for dashboards and alerts that involves multiple teams (Good place for broad overviews and SLOs):
 * Meta
 * Workspace
 * IDE